Undline/UndChain/readme.md

 7. **Age Verification and Content Control**

     - The **Adult_Swim Protocol** introduces a decentralized age verification system.
 Instead of storing user data, it uses markers to verify whether an account holder meets age requirements.
     - Verified entities can grant age status, but any organization providing false records loses its ability to verify accounts, and all associated accounts lose their status.
-The UndChain organization can act as the default age verifier but primarily delegates this function to trusted entities.
+The Modulr organization can act as the default age verifier but primarily delegates this function to trusted entities.
 8. **Seamless Integration with Web4**

-    - Pages works seamlessly with other UndChain co-chains, leveraging **M3L** and **GSS** to enable powerful tools like Mimic-powered assistants.
+    - Pages works seamlessly with other Modulr co-chains, leveraging **M3L** and **GSS** to enable powerful tools like Mimic-powered assistants.
 These assistants can guide users through the network, troubleshoot issues, and provide real-time help for specific features in the apps they support.
 9. **Content Reaction System**

     - Pages includes built-in tools for users to react to and interact with content.
 This feedback helps site owners gauge audience sentiment and improve their offerings.
 For example, news articles and videos can be rated positively or negatively, providing valuable insights.